sashafr/pennmaps/README.md

 ### Installing

 1. Clone this repo
-2. Make a copy of settings-dist.py and rename to settings.py, edit `DATABASES` and `ALLOWED_HOSTS`
+2. Make a copy of settings-dist.py and rename to settings.py, edit `DATABASES` and `ALLOWED_HOSTS` - _Note: Social Media settings and Map settings can be configured at the end of the settings.py file as well.
+Page text can be configured in the Site Configuration form in the admin dashboard.
+Content of the home page slides can also be configured from the admin dashboard._
 3. From the command line, run the following to generate a secret key and then edit settings.py to add your `SECRET_KEY`:
 ```
 >>> import random